Aromatase Inhibitors: Femara and Arimidex

 Many aromatase inhibitors are released from the body within 45 hours.
 This suggests that taking oral doses of aromatase inhibitors should pose little to no harm to the body or the developing embryo if a woman stops taking the drug immediately after getting pregnant.
 Continuing to take Femara while pregnant is indeed considered the cause of a low number of birth defects associated with the drug in the past.

-Aromatase Inhibitors and Male Fertility
+1. Aromatase Inhibitors

 Post a comment